Competitiveness Compass

 European Union Negotiates EU Space Act on Safe, Resilient and Sustainable Space Activities

-The European Commission has proposed the EU Space Act to harmonize space activity regulations across the Union, focusing on safety, cybersecurity, and environmental sustainability.
-Operators must prepare for standardized EU-wide requirements for debris mitigation and environmental impact assessments, replacing fragmented national regimes with a single market framework.
+The European Commission has introduced a proposal for the EU Space Act to harmonize space activity regulations and establish a single market framework for safety, resilience, and sustainability.
+Businesses must prepare for standardized EU-wide requirements for debris mitigation and environmental impact assessments that will replace fragmented national regimes and introduce new compliance obligations for space-based services.

 defence-industry-space.ec.europa.euEuropean UnionEuropean Union